breyerjs/jacksonbreyer/posts/from-english-major-to-software-engineer.md

 I studied English as an undergraduate, but since then I've taken an untraditional path into software engineering.
 Years later, I'm working as an Engineering Manager at Yelp.

-Over the years, I've gotten everything from curiosity to outright scorn when people learn my background.
+I've heard everything from curiosity to outright scorn when people learn my background.
 I'm writing for the curious, to share how I changed from one career to a very different one.

 I'm also writing for those who might be considering a similar jump.
-Hopefully my story can give shed some light on the road ahead.
+Hopefully my story can shed some light on the road ahead.

-To be clear, _many_ software engineers have untraditional backgrounds.
-I'm not claiming to be unique in that respect.
-But I hope someone finds this post useful, or at least entertaining.

 #### English Major